 A propane gas furnace heats air to about 130°F to 140°F and operates in short intervals to minimize operating costs.
 An electric heat pump produces heat below body temperature (98.6°F), so the air actually feels cool when placing your hand in front of a vent.

 Propane can be stored safely in a tank on your property, while electricity is subject to power outages.
 Reliable propane works when and where other energy sources don't because it goes where "the grid" doesn't go.

-Many propane furnaces have an AFUE (annual fuel utilization efficiency) of 95 or higher and many boilers have an AFUE of 90 or higher.
+Many propane furnaces have an AFUE (annual fuel utilization efficiency) of 95 percent or higher and many boilers have an AFUE of 90 percent or higher.
 When you upgrade to a high-efficiency propane furnace or boiler, you could lower your energy costs by up to 30 percent!
 What's more, high-efficiency propane-fired units qualify for tax credits and other incentives that can pay a portion of your purchase and installation costs.

 Propane has quite a remarkable safety record, due in large part to the stringent codes and regulations developed by the propane industry and the National Fire Protection Association (NFPA).
 In addition, award-winning preventive maintenance programs like GASCheck™ (Gas Appliance System Check) ensure that homeowners understand how to properly maintain their propane appliances and enjoy a healthy, safe environment."